Aminocd/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all stores that belong to the sub location associated with the ID provided and contain text that matches the search keyword provided.
+This endpoint retrieves all stores that have an active owner that belong to the sub location associated with the ID provided and contain text that matches the search keyword provided.

 ### HTTP Request